 While phones are considered electronic devices, a specific detailed school policy applies for all types of phones and is explained below.

 Courtesy and respect should govern all conduct within the School community.
 The restriction of these devices is driven by a concern for the right to privacy of each student, member of the faculty, and staff of the School.
 The unauthorized recordings, audio or visual, of these devices during the school day to share via social media by students is unacceptable.
-This distribution is an extremely grave matter and leaves The Heights School legally liable.
+This distribution is an extremely grave matter.

 Cell Phone Policy